RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [pandoc-watch](https://github.com/dloureiro/pandoc-watch) by David Loureiro is a simple watcher that call the pandoc command with the provided arguments when a file/folder modification is detected.

+- [Uberdoc](https://github.com/sbrosinski/uberdoc) by Stephan Brosinski is a wrapper script for Pandoc which provides a build system to turn a number of markdown files (chapters) into large documents.

 ## German Introduction / Deutsche Einführung

 Eine kurze Einführung (16 Seiten) zu Markdown und Pandoc.